Skip to main content

 Understanding boating across the United States is crucial for safety, security, and law enforcement.

 The NRBSS provides valuable estimates of boating by census region and state.
-Data from the NRBSS supports the federal-state partnership in boating safety by providing the necessary information to optimize safety and security programs.
-To increase the precision of the findings, the U.S. Coast Guard sought a research partner with the capacity to increase data collection and target hard-to-reach populations.
+Data from the NRBSS support the federal-state partnership in boating safety by providing the necessary information to optimize safety and security programs.
+The U.S. Coast Guard sought a research partner with the capacity to improve the precision of NRBSS findings by enhancing data collection and targeting hard-to-reach populations.

 Solution